Lovingly Yours, Helen

-Lovingly Yours, Helen is a Philippine television drama anthology broadcast by GMA Network and Banahaw Broadcasting Corporation.
-The show is the second longest running drama anthology in Philippine television history.
+Lovingly Yours, Helen is a Philippine television drama anthology series broadcast by GMA Network and Banahaw Broadcasting Corporation.
 Originally hosted by Helen Vela, it premiered on September 7, 1980.
-The show transferred to BBC in September 1984.
-It returned to GMA Network in April 1986.
-The show concluded on September 1, 1996.
-It was replaced by Anna Karenina in its timeslot.
+The series moved to Banahaw Broadcasting Corporation in 1984.
+It returned to GMA Network on March 23, 1986.
+The series concluded on September 1, 1996.

+Overview

-The anthology evolved into a television drama anthology from a daily counseling program on radio with the same title, originally aired on GMA's AM station DZBB.
+The anthology evolved into a television drama anthology from a daily counseling program on radio with the same title, originally aired on DZBB.
 It was presented by television/radio personality Helen Vela.
 Each episode is based on the letter sender's life stories sent by viewers.
-This format also served as a template of other drama anthologies aired on Philippine television.

 The show's radio version, which is a live counselling program, continued to air on weekdays.
 The radio show moved to BBC's FM station DWOK-FM in 1984, and returned to DZBB in 1986.

-As Lovingly Yours, Helen

 In 1980, the program transformed from a radio program to a television drama anthology.
-Among some of the stars appeared on this program's episodes are: Nora Aunor, Christopher de Leon, Vilma Santos, Sheryl Cruz, Manilyn Reynes, Aga Muhlach, Maricel Soriano, Romnick Sarmenta, Sharon Cuneta, Tonton Gutierrez, Mary Walter, Bong Revilla, Jr. and Kris Aquino.
-A rare episode in the drama series was also shown sometime in 1990 when Helen Vela starred alongside close friends Coney Reyes, Vilma Santos and Tina Revilla-Valencia.

-Lovingly Yours: The Movie

-In 1984, due to immense popularity of the program, Lovingly Yours, Helen was adapted into a four-part anthology film directed by Argel Joseph.
+In 1984, due to popularity of the series, Lovingly Yours, Helen was adapted into a four-part anthology film directed by Argel Joseph.
+Following Vela's death in 1992, her daughter Princess Punzalan took over her as the host.

-As Lovingly Yours

-Following Vela's death in 1992, her daughter Princess Punzalan (who was the wife of TV personality Willie Revillame at the time) took over her late mother's hosting responsibilities.